 The coast of Šibenik is indented and has many small bays and coves.
 To explore the coast you can book a tour with a historic boat and go on a panoramic tour.

-Walk through the city, visit the Cathedral of St. James, City museum and the aquarium which is specific is the example of polluted water and how it affects marine life.
+Walk through the city, visit the Cathedral of St. James, the City museum and the aquarium which is specific is an example of polluted water and how it affects marine life.

 National Park Krka is located a few kilometers from Šibenik, so if you haven’t visited the park yet, take some time for it and refresh yourself under the stunning waterfalls.
 We offer Krka Waterfalls tour from Split that includes Šibenik sightseeing as well.

-City of Šibenik can be visited on a day excursion if you are staying in city of Split.
+The city of Šibenik can be visited on a day excursion if you are staying in the city of Split.
 More ideas for excursions from Split you can find in our blog post – Excursions from Split

 5. ZADAR CITY BREAK